martinzdev/fivem-csharp/README.md

 - **Factory Methods**: Custom instance creation logic
 - **Array Injection**: Resolve multiple implementations of the same interface
 - **Comprehensive Logging**: Debug DI operations with configurable logging
+- **Attribute-Based Registration**: Automatic service and controller registration using decorators
+- **Module Registration**: Bulk registration of all services and controllers in an assembly

 ### Quick DI Usage Example